Pbatch/pete-tionary/README.md

 ## Deploying your own version of the website

 0.)
-Install AWS CDK and AWS ClI
+Install AWS CDK and AWS CLI

 1.)
 Make a private ECR repository